Link: Film on the inauguration ceremony

 The stilts dancers moved rhythmically in front of the Border Stone, dancing to a melody by Shlomo Carlebach.
 Some time later, a number of visitors spontaneously started playing music on their instruments.
 One could also hear peace music dating back to the Hippie days.
 After the celebration, one visitor was so touched that he walked around the Circle of Peace, going in circles, playing Hinne Ma Tov Uma Na'im (how wonderful it is when brothers live peacefully together) on his saxophone.
 By now the skies had cleared completely and were radiantly blue.
 The sun was shining down and spread pleasant warmth, despite the autumn temperatures.

 This was the second inauguration in the development of the monument site.
 The first inauguration was on the May 17, 2012.
-There the theme was raised with the Rose of Shalom: man between heaven and earth.
+There the theme was raised with the Blossom of Shalom in the center of the Tree of Life: man between heaven and earth.
 With the Border Stone the second inauguration was dedicated to the confrontation with discord in the world and the hope of the peace of Yerushalayim.
 Outlook: With a 3rd celebration, which stands for integration, the whole site with the name "Jerusalem Friedensmal" will be inaugurated.

 The Border Stone was violated only nine days after the inauguration, on October 30th, 2012.